Do you ever notice young couples on a date? Not only are they often overly affectionate, they are also quite chatty.

-If you are like most people, life is busy, and going on dates is rare.
+If you are like most people, life is busy, and going on dates with your husband is rare.
 But this is a pattern to fight.
-Not that you need convincing, but let me remind you why:
+I doubt you need convincing, but I’ll tell you why I say such a thing:

 - Your marriage is the most important human relationship you have, and you want it to be good.
 You are in this for the long haul!

 - Strong relationships require time spent together.